MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/infoboxes/infobox-with-options.md

 ---
 title: "Infobox with Options | Microsoft Docs"
-description: Provides a code example that shows how to create an infobox with options to hide the pointer and the close button. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Example code demonstrating how to create an infobox that doesn’t have a pointer and has two link buttons instead of the close button. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""